RyanT5/yl-training/content/post/module-D.md

 - different types of behaviour
 - talking about the causes and triggers that can lead to different types of behaviour
 - a number of tools or methods that could be used to manage behaviour
-- how to explain how you, as a Young Leader, can assist with managing behaviour in the section
+- how you, as a Young Leader, can assist with managing behaviour in the section
-- how to explain where you can get further assistance, and when to involve adults
+- where you can get further assistance, and when to involve adults

 ## Approaching behaviour